xavidop/alexa-nodejs-lambda-helloworld/CICD.md

 How to obtain these variables and how to configure this profile are explained in [this post](https://github.com/xavidop/alexa-ask-aws-cli-docker)

+### Testing the Voice User Interface

+Theses jobs will check our interaction model.
+Check the full explanation [here](docs/VUITESTS.md).

+### Integration tests

+Theses jobs will check the interaction model and our backend as well.
+Check the full explanation [here](docs/INTEGRATIONTESTS.md).

 ### Store-artifacts

 The store-artifacts job will execute the following taks: